 According to local lore, when the Pilgrims arrived on the shores of Cape Cod in 1620, they discovered fresh water and corn stored by the Kakopee Indians here at Corn Hill.

-Corn Hill Beach is long and somewhat narrow, with nice views of boats going in and out of Pamet Harbor.
+Corn Hill Beach is long and somewhat narrow with nice views of boats going in and out of Pamet Harbor.
 The warm waters of Cape Cod Bay and the gentle slope from the beach into the water make this a nice beach for children.

-If you're on Fisher Beach when the tide is halfway out or more, you'll have a big expanse of sand for walking, beachcombing and sunbathing.
-When the tide is in (high), have fun swimming in the warm calm Bay waters.
+If you're on Fisher Beach when the tide is out (low), you'll have a big expanse of sand for walking, beachcombing and sunbathing.

 Ryder Beach is a "get away from it all" kind of beach.
-Normally peaceful, with plenty of room (especially at low tide), Ryder is a nice place to hang out for a quiet afternoon or the evening sunset.
+Normally peaceful, with plenty of room (especially at low tide), Ryder is a nice place to hang out for a quiet afternoon or take in the evening sunset.

 Related Pages: